May 29 - 10:00

 Minor Amendments to Right of Way By-laws

-File No. ACS2024-PRE-RHU-0023 – City-wide Committee Recommendation(s) That Council: Approve the proposed amendments to improve administration as well as clarify and harmonize existing regulation for the following By-laws as described in the Report and detailed in Document 1: Private Approach By-law (By-law No. 2003-447) Road Activity By-law (By-law No. 2003-445) Use and Care of Roads By-law (By-law No. 2003-498) Delegate authority to the City Solicitor to prepare and finalize the require... (cont)
+File No. ACS2024-PRE-RHU-0023 – City-wide Committee Recommendation(s) That Council: Approve the proposed amendments to improve administration as well as clarify and harmonize existing regulation for the following By-laws as described in the Report and detailed in Document 1: Private Approach By-law (By-law No. 2003-447) Road Activity By-law (By-law No. 2003-445) Use and Care of Roads By-law (By-law No. 2003-498) Delegate authority to the City Solicitor to prepare and finalize the required amending by-laws for enactment by Council.

 Cycling Facilities on the Maitland Avenue Bridge over Highway 417

-File No. ACS2024-PDB-TP-0002 – City-wide Committee Recommendation(s) That Council: Authorize the General Manager of Planning, Development and Building Services to enter into an agreement (including any amendments, extensions, or renewals) with the Ontario Ministry of Transportation to build new cycling facilities on the Maitland Avenue bridge over Highway 417; and Authorize the financial allocation of the City’s Major Active Transportation Structures Program budget to be used to reimburse the... (cont)
+File No. ACS2024-PDB-TP-0002 – City-wide Committee Recommendation(s) That Council: Authorize the General Manager of Planning, Development and Building Services to enter into an agreement (including any amendments, extensions, or renewals) with the Ontario Ministry of Transportation to build new cycling facilities on the Maitland Avenue bridge over Highway 417; and Authorize the financial allocation of the City’s Major Active Transportation Structures Program budget to be used to reimburse the Province of Ontario up to a maximum amount of $5,403,185.84 (includes sunk HST) for the construction of these cycling facilities, as described in the report.

 Motion – Councillor G. Gower for J. Leiper – Somerset Square temporary encroachment fee allocation for public realm improvements

-File No. ACS2024-OCC-CCS-0039 – Kitchissippi (Ward 15) Committee recommendation(s) That Council approve: That all temporary construction encroachment fees collected in association with the development, estimated to be approximately $550,000, be directed to a deferred revenue account, to fund the design and implementation of enhanced public realm improvements in and around Somerset Square; and That once sufficient revenue from temporary construction encroachment fees, and other funds has... (cont)
+File No. ACS2024-OCC-CCS-0039 – Kitchissippi (Ward 15) Committee recommendation(s) That Council approve: That all temporary construction encroachment fees collected in association with the development, estimated to be approximately $550,000, be directed to a deferred revenue account, to fund the design and implementation of enhanced public realm improvements in and around Somerset Square; and That once sufficient revenue from temporary construction encroachment fees, and other funds has been received to commence the project, a new internal account will be set up for the design and implementation of enhanced public realm improvements in and around Somerset Square with funding from the temporary construction encroachment fees to be limited to expenditures on lands within the right-of-way; and That at the conclusion of these works any residual temporary construction encroachment revenue in the internal order be returned to Planning, Real Estate and Economic Development Department general revenues.

 Bulk Consent Agenda